Benjamin Farrington: Political activism

 Farrington arrived in South Africa in March 1920 to serve as a lecturer at the University of Cape Town.
 By September, Farrington was writing articles for Die Burger (The Citizen) in which he tried to persuade the paper's Afrikaan readership to support Sinn Féin and the Irish in the Irish War of Independence.
 Keeping in mind the readership was also overwhelming Protestant, Farrington sought to frame the conflict as a cultural and political one, not one based on a religious divide as some might.
 Farrington's partisan articles for Die Burger annoyed his employers at the University of Cape Town, who issued him a formal warning, which Farrington abided by.
-Nonetheless, at the same Farrington formed the Irish Republican Association of South Africa (IRASA), which launched its own newspaper The Republic in November 1920.
+Nonetheless, at the same time Farrington formed the Irish Republican Association of South Africa (IRASA), which launched its own newspaper The Republic in November 1920.
 Farrington served as the editor of the paper which ran from November 1920 to June 1922 over the course of 41 editions.
 The front of the first edition of the paper featured a portrait of Terence McSwiney, the Lord Mayor of Cork who had just recently died on a hunger strike.